-Additionally, SB 310 froze the percentages of electric sales required to result from renewable sources at 2014 levels until 2017.
+Additionally, SB 310 eliminated the requirement that 50% of renewable energy credits (RECs) come from in-state renewable facilities and froze the percentages of electric sales required to result from renewable sources at 2014 levels until 2017.
 Finally, in addition to the ability to use a compliance baseline based on a three year average of sales, an EDU or CRES provider can now choose to use compliance year sales as the compliance baseline.

-3 See R.C.
+2 See R.C.
 4928.64.